-Managing my child's behaviour at this time
+Managing my child's behaviour

 Many of you have been at home with your children 24 hrs a day for the past 4 months.
 It is totally normal for tempers to be frayed and patience to be running low *yours and theirs).
 It is also totally normal for your child to be behaving differently at this time.
 This is a totally confusing, worrying and unusual time for everyone (adults and children), and this will present itself in many different ways for every child, and possibly even differently on each day.
 When patience has run out and you can feel yourself about to lose it, take a deep breath and try to think about your next words.
 Try these alternatives below, and see how it defuses the situation.